BramVanroy/PyLT3/README.rst

 Given a dictionary of default key-value pairs, and another dictionary with user-defined values, it is ensured that the type of user-defined values is the same as the default value's type.
-The function returns a merged dictionary with `kwargs` taken precedence over `defaults`.
+The function returns a merged dictionary with :code:`kwargs` taken precedence over :code:`defaults`.

-* `defaults`: a dictionary containing default keys and respective values
+* :code:`defaults`: a dictionary containing default keys and respective values
-* `kwargs`: a dictionary that contains the actual values that you want to set
+* :code:`kwargs`: a dictionary that contains the actual values that you want to set
-* `allow_none`: a list of parameter names that next to their default value type can also accept None (`default=None`)
+* :code:`allow_none`: a list of parameter names that next to their default value type can also accept None (`default=None`)

-Returns `dict`: the result of merging two dictionaries together
+Returns :code:`dict`: the result of merging two dictionaries together